Restoring the Image of God

 Prosopon Healing data and research is the mutual work of Dr. Hermina Nedelescu and Katherine Archer.
 About us.

-Clergy abuse occurs in all religious contexts, including within our Orthodox churches.
-Clergy abuse can be spiritual abuse, physical abuse, or sexual contact between a priest, bishop or deacon and parishioner/counselee.
-There is no consent involving unequal power, and clergy are always in a position of greater power over laity since they administer the sacraments of the church.
+Clergy abuse occurs in all religious contexts, including within Orthodox churches.
+Clergy abuse can be spiritual abuse, emotional abuse, physical abuse, or sexual contact between a priest, bishop or deacon and parishioner/counselee.
+There is no consent involving unequal power, and clergy are always in a position of greater power.

 The unequal power between a clergy and a parishioner means there can be "no consent".
 Therefore, any unwanted sexualized touch in this circumstance is sexual assault.
 The first call should be to law enforcement.